 As always, be mindful of how much you drink as well.
 Lack of inhibition can really do a number on your wallet.

-Below is a breakdown of a daily budget in New Orleans including average costs of each expense.
+Here’s a breakdown of a daily budget in New Orleans including the average daily costs of various expenses!

 If you’re looking for more ways to do New Orleans on the cheap, then try using one of these money-saving techniques!